 learn more about charles may's silver and gold thimbles

-I have had a few Charles May's silver thimbles in my collection for a long time - and as they are all fairly similar in design an abstract feathery pattern [also known as wriggle-work] - it came as a suprise to find he'd made other thimble designs.
+I have had a few Charles May's silver thimbles in my collection for a long time - and as they are all fairly similar in design an abstract feathery pattern [also known as wriggle-work] - it came as a surprise to find he'd made other thimble designs.
 Reading thru back copies of Thimble Society [of London] catalogues, I noticed that though the feathery patterned bands that I'd always associated with Charles May, there was a wonderful range new to me.
 I thought I'd share these findings with you.
 I have noticed that May uses large cartouches on his wriggle work bands and often the hallmarks have been placed here.

 Charles May was not one of the most prolific Victorian silver thimble makers; Charles Horner of Halifax and the Birmingham silver thimble makers (Henry Griffith, James Fenton and James Swann) were much bigger thimble producers.
 Because of this Charles May thimbles make a nice niche collection.
 He was different from most of the English Victorian thimble silversmiths: in that, he didn't work in Birmingham.